NyanyanKat/Video_Sharing_App/README.md

 This application includes the major features of Youtube such as

+- sign up, sign in, sign out a channel
 - home feed with infinite scroll
 - trending videos
 - random videos